 The Select from other Sheet field can also work like a text filter that displays available options in the source sheet as you type values into it.

 You can also configure Select from other sheet field as Multiple select.

-In below example, the Members field (a Select from other sheet field) in Project Report sheet is linked to Employee Management sheet and is set as multiple select.
-With this configuration, the Members field will show drop-down menu which allows multiple selections.
+In the below example, the Members field (a Select from other sheet field) in the Project Report sheet is linked to the Employee Management sheet and is set as multiple select.
+With this configuration, the Members field will show a drop-down menu that allows multiple selections.